Training Fundamentals

 The rule of thumb 220 minus age is very inaccurate and can lead to deviations of up to 20 beats.
 Performance diagnostics provide precise values.

-Training Planning and Periodization
+Training Planning and Macrocycles

 Successful cyclists work with structured training planning throughout the year.
 Periodization divides the training year into different phases with different objectives.